laurelherting/lmh-headspace/AWS/services.md

     * Turn on in paying account
     * Create bucket policy that allows cross-account access
     * Turn on in other accounts
-    * use bucket in paying account
+    * Use bucket in paying account

 * CloudWatch
-  * for permormance
+  * For permormance
   * Auditing
   * Monitors CPU utilization

 * CloudWatch Logs
-  * use to combine EC2 logs
+  * Use to combine EC2 logs

 * Consolidated Billing - get volume discounts on all your accounts.